 Find Your Fascination

 When you learn a foreign language, you also learn about the cultures where that language is spoken.
 In deciding whether to take French or Spanish, take a look at what culture interests you more.
-Are you interested in the architecture of La Sagrada Familia in Barcelona or Notre Dame in Paris?
+Are you interested in the architecture of La Sagrada Familia in Barcelona Spain as or Notre Dame in Paris France?
 Do you want to read the adventure writings of the Frenchman Alexandre Dumas or the magical surrealism of Argentinean Jorge Luis Borges?
 Do you prefer the taste of Spanish rice and the seafood dish paella or those famous French croissants?
 If you find a passion for the culture you study, learning the language will come even easier.

 Another thing to look at while deciding to choose between learning French or Spanish is what you want to study in college.
 Potential business majors might be better off learning French, the language that has been traditionally used for diplomacy because of its formality, clarity and precision.
 Those students who are considering teaching would benefit from learning Spanish.
 The U.S. Department of Education says that foreign language, bilingual education and English language acquisition teachers are currently in high demand, especially in schools that serve low-income students.
 Many colleges offer study abroad programs to encourage the study of languages, making the decision to speak French or Spanish reliant on where your interests lie.